mmerruko/vaadin8-osgi-dashboard-experiment/README.md

 1. run `feature:install http`
 1. run `feature:install http-whiteboard`
-1. Go to the root of the demo example and run `mvn clean package -Pvaadin-prerelease` which produces the necessary bundles and a .kar file under `osgidashboard-karaf/target`
+1. Go to the root of the demo example and run `mvn clean package` which produces the necessary bundles and a .kar file under `osgidashboard-karaf/target`
 1. run `kar:install file://${path-to-kar-file}` where `${path-to-kar-file}` should be replaced with the absolute path to the kar file produced in the previous step

 The kar file is a convenient packaging of the Vaadin bundles, their dependencies and the demo bundles and dependencies.